King-ji-coder/collge_wallah/README.md

 hello everyone.
 <br>
-this respiratory for is for study purpose.
+this respiratory for is for study purpose only.